Impact of facility timing and coordination for next-generation gravitational-wave detectors: Setup

-Further, a speculative population of stellar-mass PBHs is studied which may have formed in the very early universe from, for example, the collapse of large amplitude density perturbations (see e.g. Refs.~ \cite{Green:2024bam,Escriva:2022duf,Suyama:2025dui} for recent reviews).
+Further, a speculative population of stellar-mass PBHs is studied which may have formed in the very early universe from, for example, the collapse of large amplitude density perturbations (see e.g. Refs.~ \cite{Green:2024bam, Escriva:2022duf, Suyama:2025dui} for recent reviews).
 If such a population exists, since they would have populated the universe long before matter-radiation equality and only interact gravitationally, they would automatically explain some fraction of the dark matter energy density budget.
 Their abundance, usually quantified by $f_{\rm PBH}=\Omega_{\rm PBH}/\Omega_{\rm CDM}\leq1$, is the fraction of the dark matter energy density today $\Omega_{\rm CDM}$ that is contained within PBHs.
-In the stellar-mass range, GW observations place some of the most stringent constraints on their abundance such that $f_{\rm PBH}\lesssim10^{-3}$ \cite{Andres-Carcasona:2024wqk}, although extended mass distributions and clustering may relax these constraints~\cite{Carr:2023tpt}.
+In the stellar-mass range, GW observations place some of the most stringent constraints on their abundance such that $f_{\rm PBH}\lesssim10^{-3}$~\cite{Andres-Carcasona:2024wqk}.
+While initial PBH clustering is expected to have a negligible impact on this mass range~\cite{Crescimbeni:2025ywm}, extended mass distributions may relax the constraints~\cite{Carr:2023tpt}.
 However, even the detection of a single PBH binary would be extremely powerful for narrowing down our theories of the early universe~\cite{Cole:2017gle}, as well as explaining a fraction of the dark matter.
-Next-generation GW detectors open up the possibility of detecting very high redshift BBH mergers, which would provide smoking gun evidence of a primordial origin~\cite{Chen:2024dxh,Iacovelli:2024aei}.
+Next-generation GW detectors open up the possibility of detecting very high redshift BBH mergers, which would provide smoking gun evidence of a primordial origin~\cite{Chen:2024dxh, Iacovelli:2024aei, Martinovic:2020hru}.

 Assuming a log-normal probability density function for the mass distribution of PBHs,

 centred on PBH mass $m_c=50\,M_\odot$ with width $\sigma=0.7$, the differential merger rate is calculated as~\cite{Raidal:2018bbj}